-Since its founding in 2014, the ASRC has emerged as a center of scientific excellence within the CUNY system, New York City, and beyond, as evidenced by the caliber of our faculty and their published research, our grant income, and the development of unique interdisciplinary approaches to address state-of-the art research questions as well as urgent societal challenges.
+Since its founding in 2014, the ASRC has emerged as a center of scientific excellence within the CUNY system, New York City, and beyond, as evidenced by the caliber of our faculty and their published research, our grant income, and the development of unique interdisciplinary approaches to address the most pressing research questions as well as urgent societal challenges.

-During its first five years of operation, the ASRC made strong progress towards realizing its ambitions, as illustrated by these achievements.
+During its first five years of operation, the ASRC made strong progress toward realizing its ambitions, as illustrated by these achievements.

 The ASRC has recruited 18 tenured and tenure-track faculty members who represent the highest caliber of academic distinction, as documented by their hundreds of career and peer-society awards, their research results published in top-tier scientific journals, with more than 150 peer-reviewed publications in 2018 alone and more than 400 since its inception, and their growing recognition in the United States and worldwide.